mbcraft/LaravelUtils/README.md

 customers/messages.php

 ... will generate two classes : 'App\Lang\LMessages.php' and 'App\Lang\Customers\LMessages.php' and the second one will inherit all the values from the previous one, so inside code you will simply use the more specific one but will also be able to access all the values from the generic one.
+This approach should help reducing duplicate keys and save your time.

 Remember to add the following lines to your app/Console/Kernel.php :